Jacky-Mo/UnitTest.TestBuilder.Moq/README.md

 # UnitTest.TestBuilder.Moq

+### Introduction

+This is a concrete implementation of a test builder for [Moq](https://github.com/Moq/moq4/wiki/Quickstart) based on [UnitTest.TestBuilder.Core](https://github.com/Jacky-Mo/UnitTest.TestBuilder.Core)

+Please visit the repository to see implementations for other test frameworks.

 #### Description
 This is a test library that helps to write unit tests faster by abstractin out the boilerplate codes and let the developers focus on the actual logics of the unit tests instead.